Studies have shown that not very many people keep their New Year’s resolutions.

 The power of your habits is incredible and that’s good news!

-We can take the automatic nature of habits and apply them to any other goal you are setting in your life.
+You can take the automatic nature of habits and apply them to any other goal you are setting in your life.

 Are you trying to get out of debt?
 Automate extra payments so you don’t have to think about it.